 "The name Arras was inspired by the English word meaning a tapestry made of rich fabric that is typically used to conceal an alcove.
 Arras is, thus, synonymous to the craftsmanship of textile artisans of India's North East- rich and intricate, but yet untapped and unexplored."

 A traditional Assamese gamusa, a symbol of respect, being woven on the loom.

-Arras is the realisation of a dream to combine the unique strengths of the North Eastern Region of India with products that are contemporary in nature, while staying true to our commitment for preserving the planet.
-We design our clothing to be sustainable and inclusive, so that it creates benefits for everyone along each step of the value chain- this includes the large population of workers involved in textile production (including farmers) and indigenous weavers, it reflects the values of our end consumers, while keeping our responsibilities towards the environment at the fore.
+Our work is founded on the premise that the fashion industry is not just about how we look in our clothes.
+When fashion is created responsibly, it creates benefits for everyone along each step of the value chain.
+This includes the large population of workers involved in textile production (including farmers), indigenous weavers, tailors and end consumers, while keeping our responsibilities towards the environment at the fore.

-We are based in Guwahati, Assam.
-The North Eastern Region, a cluster of eight geographically and culturally diverse states clubbed together as a whole, is home to over 220 ethnic communities each with unique customs and traditional designs.
+The North Eastern Region of India, a cluster of eight geographically and culturally diverse states, is home to over 220 ethnic communities each with unique customs and traditional designs.